drug-design/course/docs/chapters/protein-structure.md

 #### Domains and Sequence
 *[nce]: New Chemical Entity: a compound not previously described.

-Typically, domains are colinear in sequence, but occasionally a domain will have two or more patches of non sequential segments of the polypeptide chain, and hence will have multiple polypeptide links between domains.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/domains-sequence-5a69c230'><i class='fa fa-play' aria-hidden='true'></i></button>Typically, domains are colinear in sequence, but occasionally a domain will have two or more patches of non sequential segments of the polypeptide chain, and hence will have multiple polypeptide links between domains.
 By following the chain in this example you can see that the central domain (A) is built of two non-sequential segments (red and pink).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer